memicemir/TSE/README.md

 In order to check what version of TSE you are running, start TSE from within DSSAT shell "Accessories" section and on top of TSE interface window TSE version is written!

-If you are running the TSE from DSSAT shell "Accessories" section and get Error or, it looks like the TSE is not optimizing coefficients, then download "TSE.7z" (file zipped with 7zip software) from this GitHub repository (which is currently TSE version 3.1).
+If you are running the TSE from DSSAT shell "Accessories" section and get Error or, it looks like the TSE is not optimizing coefficients, then download "TSE.zip" (file zipped) from this GitHub repository (which is currently TSE version 4.0).

 Before continuing with next step make a copy of TSE directory available in "C:\DSSAT48\Tools" that you can restore, if something goes wrong.

-After downloading "TSE.7z" and unzipping it on your PC, copy "TSE.exe" (from unzipped file) and replace "TSE.exe" in the "C:\DSSAT48\Tools\TSE" directory.
+After downloading "TSE.zip" and unzipping it on your PC, copy "TSE.exe" (from unzipped file) and replace "TSE.exe" in the "C:\DSSAT48\Tools\TSE" directory.

 After replacing the "TSE.exe" in the TSE directory, the file path should look like this: "C:\DSSAT48\Tools\TSE\TSE.exe".
 Only one "TSE" directory should be in the path "C:\DSSAT48\Tools\TSE" (potential multiple TSE directories are created due to unzipping procedure).